 Mathematical Habits of Mind.
 When ways of thinking like mathematicians are internalized and become spontaneous, they can be regarded as mathematical habits of mind.
 The emphasis on mathematical habits of mind is reflected in the Process Standards in NCTM's Principles and Standards for School Mathematics27 as well as in the more recent Standards for Mathematical Practice in the Common Core State Standards in Mathematics8 document.
 Examples of Mathematical Practice standards include "make sense of problems and persevere in solving them", "look for and make use of structure" and "look for and express regularity in repeated reasoning" (p.
 8).
-IM activities pose authentic challenges amenable to reflective problem solving at the students' level, iMPaCT activities are considered high cognitive demand tasks because they involve reasoning about procedures.
-Dissemination of such lessons can be problematic: Stein, Grover, and Henningsen reported that 63% of math lessons intended to require high levels of cognitive engagement are actually implemented in a manner that replaced cognitive demand with unsystematic exploration, procedures without connections, and the absence of mathematics.31 To ensure teachers can implement the iMPaCT materials as intended, we will develop workshops to prepare teachers and conduct regular support meetings.
-Teachers will also learn the factors that were found to be associated with maintenance of high-level cognitive demands,22 including building on students' prior knowledge, providing sufficient time for students to explore, providing means for students to monitor their own progress, scaffolding of student thinking and reasoning, pressing for justifications and explanations, and drawing conceptual connections.
+IM activities pose authentic challenges amenable to reflective problem solving at the students' level, iMPaCT activities are designed for students to reason about procedures.
+They are considered high cognitive demand tasks.
+Effective implementation of high cognitive demand tasks are inherently challenging : Stein, Grover, and Henningsen reported that 63% of math lessons intended to require high levels of cognitive engagement are actually implemented in a manner that replaced cognitive demand with unsystematic exploration, procedures without connections, and the absence of mathematics.31 To ensure teachers implemented the iMPaCT materials as intended, we developed the PDP and conducted regular support meetings.
+Discussions highlighted factors that were found to be associated with maintenance of high-level cognitive demands,22 including building on students' prior knowledge, providing sufficient time for students to explore, providing means for students to monitor their own progress, scaffolding of student thinking and reasoning, pressing for justifications and explanations, and drawing conceptual connections.

-Tarr et al. found that a learning environment in which students make conjectures, explain their strategies, and work towards shared understandings have a positive impact on students' achievement on assessments that measure mathematical reasoning and problem solving.33 Their results suggest that teaching such curricula is more challenging and teachers would require more professional development.
+Tarr et al. found that a learning environment in which students make conjectures, explain their strategies, and work towards shared understandings have a positive iMPaCT on students' achievement on assessments that measure mathematical reasoning and problem solving.33 Their results suggest that teaching such curricula is more challenging and teachers would require more professional development.

-5.3.
-Research-based Professional Development
+3. Research-based Professional Development